huddy67/Morrill-Hudson-Portfolio/datamovement.md

 I then hid the .drl and f.cu_pad files so only the edge.cuts and f.cu layers were visible.
 This makes it easier to focus on the parts that actually need to be milled.

 #### 3. Create the 2D Pocket setup
 With those layers selected, I chose 2D Path → 2D Pocket.
 A menu popped up with several options to adjust.
 I set the end depth to 0.05 mm and selected the 0.8 mm Corn tool along with the 0.2 mm 30° metal engraving tool.
-These tools are needed to remove the top copper layer without cutting too deep.
+These tools are needed to remove the top copper layer without cutting too deeply.

 #### 4. Generate the toolpath
 Once the settings looked correct, I clicked “calculate.”
 The software generated the toolpath that the CNC will follow for the 2D Pocket pass.